Gugatb/trailhead/Ruby/README.md

 Technologies used
 -----------------------------------------------------------------------------------------
-Ruby 2.5, Sinatra
+Ruby 2.5, MongoDB 3.6, Sinatra

 Technologies used
 -----------------------------------------------------------------------------------------
 Set the path to Windows if not configured.

+SETX PATH "%PATH%;C:\MongoDB\Server\3.6\bin"
 SETX PATH "%PATH%;C:\Ruby25-x64\bin"

 Needed to install.

+1. gem install mongo
-gem install sinatra
+2. gem install sinatra

+Database to be executed.

+mongod --port 27017

 Script to be executed.